Tree Removal in Wollongong: A Local Guide for Homeowners

 Palm stumps do not regrow, so stump grinding is not strictly necessary to prevent regrowth.
 However, palm stumps left in the ground decompose very slowly and attract insects, including cockroaches and termites that nest in the soft, moist trunk tissue.
 A protruding palm stump is also a trip hazard and a mowing obstacle.

 Most homeowners choose to have the palm stump ground below soil level so the area can be turfed or landscaped.
 Palm stumps are softer than hardwood and grind quickly.
-A standard Cocos palm stump takes 15-30 minutes to grind.
+A standard Cocos palm stump takes 15 to 30 minutes to grind.

 Tree removal companies often leave the stump behind.
 They cut the tree down, chip the branches, load the trunk, and drive away.
 You are left with a stump sticking out of the ground.